explodinglabs/explodinglabs.github.io/_airflow/2018-03-06-hide-globals-in-dag-definition-file.markdown

 ---
 layout: post
-title: "Hide globals when importing a DAG definition file"
+title: "Hide globals in a DAG definition file"
 date: 2018-03-06
+permalink: /airflow/hide-globals-in-dag-definition-file
-permalink: /airflow/hide-globals-when-importing
+redirect-from: /airflow/hide-globals-when-importing
 ---
 Airflow has a fairly strange way of registering DAGs and tasks.
 They're put into the global namespace of the DAG definition file.